GMPranav/Autosplitters/README.md

 - Auto starting
 - Auto splitting
 - Auto resetting when you start a new game (your gold times will be updated without a confirmation window)
-- Custom settings allow you to choose the splits you want
+- Custom settings that allow you to choose the splits you want
 - Supports all categories

 ## How to use